Hayyim Angel

-Rabbi Hayyim Angel is an American rabbi, academic, author and editor who is the National Scholar of the Institute for Jewish Ideas and Ideals (which was founded by his father, Marc D. Angel).
+Hayyim Angel is an American rabbi, academic, author and editor who is the National Scholar of the Institute for Jewish Ideas and Ideals (which was founded by his father, Marc D. Angel).

 Angel has taught advanced Bible courses to undergraduate, graduate, and rabbinical students at Yeshiva University since 1996, and lectures widely.
 He also serves on the Tanakh Faculty of the Beit Midrash of Teaneck, and is the Tanakh Education Scholar at Yeshivat Ben Porat Yosef school in Paramus, New Jersey.
 Angel previously served as rabbi of Congregation Shearith Israel in New York City (1995–2013), and as rabbinic scholar at Congregation Kehilath Jeshurun in New York (2014–2017).

 Angel received his B.A. in Jewish studies summa cum laude from Yeshiva College, his M.A. in Bible from the Bernard Revel Graduate School of Jewish Studies and his M.S. in Jewish education from the Azrieli Graduate School of Jewish Education and Administration.
 Angel's rabbinical ordination was from the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.

 Angel has published over 150 scholarly articles, primarily in Hebrew Bible, and is author or editor of twenty books.
 His scholarship focuses on the interaction between traditional and academic approaches to Bible study.
 Rabbi Yaakov Beasley, in a review of Angel's work and methodology in April, 2018, refers to him as "one of the great Tanakh teachers of our time."

 Angel is editor of Conversations, the journal of the Institute for Jewish Ideas and Ideals.
 Angel also serves on the editorial boards of Tradition and Megadim.

 Angel lives in Teaneck, New Jersey, with his wife and four children.